 We go through the same process for clients with very simple planning needs as we do with those who have complex issues.
 The cost of an estate plan depends on the risks that you face and which risks you wish to avoid.

 If you just want a Will or a power of attorney, you can buy one online.
-It might be the right choice for you.
 But if you want an estate plan that fits your needs, you have to identify your goals and understand how your estate planning documents can accomplish those goals.
 You have to talk about family dynamics, your assets, and your concerns.
 We have a process to work through these issues and come up with the best plan for you.

 When we go through your options, we will set a flat fee for each option.
 We do not bill by the hour.
 We ask for one-half of the agreed-upon fee at that time we are hired.
 The remainder is due when you sign your documents.